 - Personal medical insurance

 - Personal equipment and clothing

 We meet at our base in Mávagarður C (grey building) at 7am for a briefing, where we will answer any questions and make final preparations.
 We depart from the harbour in Ísafjörður on our passenger ferry Bjarnarnes at 9am.
 The destination is our renovated farmhouse Kvíar which stands on the shore between the fjords of Veiðleysufjörður and Lónafjörður.
 Please note that your guide may already be at Kvíar with the group on Paddle in the Wild, in which case you’ll join their trip.
-Of course, there will be another member of staff at the cafe to brief you and help prepare before handing you over to the crew on the ferry who will deliver you safely to your guide at Kvíar.
+Of course, there will be another member of staff at the office to brief you and help prepare before handing you over to the crew on the ferry who will deliver you safely to your guide at Kvíar.